 Votes: 7,294 | Gross: $61.80M

 It probably annoys some of my friends that I have a Jane Fonda flick on this list, but I love this movie.
 A very nice telling of rebellion against corporate America.
 Willie Nelson is great in a supporting role, and his music is used well in the soundtrack, especially when Sonny releases Rising Star and "My Heroes Have Always Been Cowboys" is playing.
 Due to legal issues involving Willie's music, some video versions of this movie use generic instrumental music in that scene - very annoying.

 PG | 271 min | Drama, History, War

 In 1863, the Northern and Southern forces fight at Gettysburg in the decisive battle of the American Civil War.

 A great study of how personalities shape battles, and battles shape history.
-Lots of really nice performances by a really strong cast, but none better than Sam Elliott as the historically under-appreciated Union Cavalry General John Buford, and Jeff Daniels as Col. Joshua Lawrence Chamberlain, who would eventually receive the Congressional Medal of Honor for his actions at Gettysburg.
+Lots of really nice performances by a really strong cast, but two that stand out to me are Sam Elliott as the historically under-appreciated Union Cavalry General John Buford, and Jeff Daniels as Col. Joshua Lawrence Chamberlain, who would eventually receive the Congressional Medal of Honor for his actions at Gettysburg.